go101/immutable-value-proposal/README.md

 #### about final, fixed, and immutable values

+A value is either a variable or a final.
+A value is either fixed or normal.

+From the view of a fixed value, all values referenced by it are both final and fixed values.

+If a final value isn't referenced by any normal value, then there are no (safe) ways to modifiy it, so the final value is a true immutable value.

+A declared final is guaranteed not to be referenced by any normal value.
+So it is a true immutable value.

+If the expression `[]int{1, 2, 3}.fixed` is used as the initial value of a declared fixed slice value, the all the elements of the slice are guaranteed not to be referenced by any normal value.
+So they are all true immutable values.

+Repeat it again, although a final value can't be modified through the fixed values which are referencing it, it is possible to be modified through other normal values which are referencing it.

+Data synchronizations are still needed when concurrently reading a fina which is not a true immutable value.
+But if a final isn't referenced by any normal value, then there are no (safe) ways to modifiy it, so concurrently reading it doesn't need data synchronization.

+#### basic assignment rules

 Below, for description convenience, the proposal will call
 * `T` values declared with `var` as `var.normal` values.
 * `T` values declared with `final` as `final.normal` values.
 * `T.fixed` values declared with `var` as `var.fixed` values.
 * `T.fixed` values declared with `final` as `final.fixed` values.

-Please note, (as above has mentioned, but here I would repeat it)
-* A value can't be modified through fixed values which are referencing it, but it is possible to be modified through other normal values which are referencing it.
-  In other words, data syncrhonizations might be still needed when concurrently reading the values referenced by `*.fixed` values.
-* A final value is an immutable value, but the immutability is only limited to the final value itself.
-  The values referenced by the final value may be mutable if they are referenced by some normal values.
-  Concurrent reading of a final value itself doesn't need to do data syncrhonizations.

-If a value is only referenced by fixed values, then this value is also an immutable value.
-There are no (safe) ways to modify it.

-#### basic assignment rules

 The basic assignment/binding rules:
 1. A `final.*` value must be bound a value in its declaration.